JonMrowczynski/1978-R2D2-Replacement-Parts/README.md

 # 1978 R2D2 Replacement Parts

-I have fixed a few 1978 remote controlled R2D2s and I needed to 3D design and print these parts in order to replace some of the gears that broke.
-They seem to be commonly needed to completely fix the R2D2 units, and so I thought that I would share the designs so that other people can use them to speed up their repairing process.
+## The Backstory

+It is common for some of the plastic gears in the 1978 remote controlled R2D2s to crack.
+In order to fix these R2 units, I replaced the cracked gears with ones I 3D designed and printed.
+I am sharing these designs to assist the reparing process of other R2 units.

+## Something to Note

-Note that these designs were reversed engineered by measuring the dimensions of the gears that broke with calibers.
-They are NOT exact designs of the actual gears that were initially used in the production of these units.
-While the dimensions of the gears are approximate to the initial gears, I have found that they work pretty well when printed properly with the correct material.
+These designs were reversed engineered by measuring the dimensions of the broken gears with calibers and are, therefore, not identical copies of the originals.
+However, I have found that they work very well when printed properly and with the correct material.

+## 3D Printing Pointers

-Slightly more specifically, I printed the gears on a raft, very slowly, using ABS.
-Printing them this way seems to make them more robust than the initial gears that were used.
+Printing the designs very slowly on a raft with ABS seems to yield quality gears that are more robust than the originals.

+## Final Words

-I have only included the designs, which I made using Autodesk 360 Fusion, as well as the exported .stl files since the gcode that will be needed to 3D print the parts is currently printer specific.
+The Autodesk Fusion 360 designs and the exported STL files are only included since the G-code to 3D print the parts should be adjusted to optimize the print quality with respect to your available 3D printer.